 Sponsored by the Robert Wood Johnson Foundation

 “I’ve been struggling with oppressive work demands, and this was exactly what I needed.
-It will be life changing for me to continue to receive this coaching for the next month as I navigate many leadership challenges with elected officials, the media, and a multitude of stakeholders — not to mention the important work of supporting our own public health response team.”
+It will be life-changing … as I navigate many leadership challenges with elected officials, the media, and a multitude of stakeholders — not to mention the important work of supporting our own public health response team.”

 Debbie Swanson, MS, RN